viamrobotics/docs/docs/tutorials/projects/guardian.md

 3. **Add a `transform` camera.**

-   To be able to test that the vision service is working, add a `transform` camera which will add bounding boxes and labels around the objects the service detects.
+   To be able to test that the Vision Service is working, add a `transform` camera which will add bounding boxes and labels around the objects the service detects.

    Click on the **Components** subtab and navigate to the **Create component** menu.
    Create a [transform camera](/components/camera/transform) with the name `transform_cam`, the type `camera` and the model `transform`.